net-commander/windows-dist/documentation/docFiles/16_Exporter/_index.md

 2.Run start.bat or start_linux.sh, located in the exported folder.
 The openend terminal will show at which URL the applications can be opened.

+3.At this point all enabled devices have been auto-started by enabling the driver flags 'Run Server Side'

+4.Open your scene at http://localhost:5556/xideve/preview/workspace/my_scene_file_name.dhml

 **Remarks**

--The exported application will run the following server modules:

-  -dfdf

 ## Data & Servers

- - web-server : runs at 8889, so you open this url: http://localhost:8889/
+ - web-server : runs at 5556, so you open this url: http://localhost:5556/

- - your workspace, located then at http://localhost:8889/user/workspace.
-You must open the files with *.html extension, not *.dhtml

   - devices : all tagged with "Run Server-Side".
 The device server tries connecting/re-connecting every 3 secs

  - drivers : no modification